KenOtis/Student-Loan-Payment-Planner/README.md

 # Student-Loan-Payment-Planner
-This Script will create a student loan payment plan for you calculating both the flat rate and also caluculing the pice with the given intrest rate.
+These statements are subject to change fore this project is still in the works This Script will create a student loan payment plan for you calculating both the flat rate and also caluculing the pice with the given intrest rate.

 There are 6 functions in this script.